dwyl/learn-typescript/README.md

 > NaN
 ```

-Well now the `NaN` cascades through the rest of your Application without being caught!
+Well now the `NaN` cascades
+through the rest of your application
+without being caught!
 If you're building an interface for anything in ***Finance***,
 the _last_ thing you want is a `NaN` value sneaking in
 as the result of a simple calculation.